SharkNinja AI

 The most valuable insights tend to come from the seams between business functions.
 A pillar structure makes those cross-functional bets difficult to place because no one is positioned to see them and fund them simultaneously.

 Your best product managers eventually leave.
 They were hired to read the full situation and make informed decisions.
-A structure that requires them to spend significant time negotiating for analyst access is a slow form of disrespect for what they’re actually capable of.
+A structure that requires them to spend significant time negotiating for analyst access is a slow form of disrespect for what they’re capable of.

 What to build instead